harmeetsingh11/RefactorMate/README.md

-## Contributing
+## Contributing Guidelines

+>⚠️Before contributing to this project, be sure to read and adhere to the [Contributing Guidelines](https://github.com/harmeetsingh11/RefactorMate/blob/main/CONTRIBUTING.md).

+Thank you for considering contributing to [RefactorMate](https://github.com/harmeetsingh11/RefactorMate).
 We welcome and appreciate contributions from the community!

 If you find a bug, have a feature request, or would like to contribute in any way, feel free to open an issue or submit a pull request.
 Whether you're fixing a typo or adding a new feature, your efforts are valued, and together we can make this project even better.
-Thank you for considering contributing to RefactorMate!
+Thank you for considering contributing to [RefactorMate](https://github.com/harmeetsingh11/RefactorMate)!